(June 20, 2017)

 The committee will:

-• Prepare a budget estimate of the costs of the notebooks,
+- Prepare a budget estimate of the costs of the materials.

-• Prepare announcements and notices for DGEs to send to all PEs about Chesapeake PETS, the Chesapeake PETS web site, and the need to register,
+- Prepare announcements and notices for DGEs to send to all PEs about C-PETS, the C-PETS web site, and the need to register.

-- Develop announcements and releases for Chesapeake PETS and attending dignitaries, and
+- Develop announcements and news releases for Chesapeake PETS participants and attending dignitaries,

 The chair of the Vendor and Exhibitor Committee is nominated by the Board Chair and approved by the Executive Committee.
 The committee will:

-- Work with the Treasurer regarding the sale of any items by PETS.
+- Work with the Treasurer regarding the purchase of any items by PETS.
+AMENDMENTS

 These bylaws may be amended by a two-thirds vote of Board members present at an Annual Meeting.
 Proposed amendments may be submitted by any member of the Board.
 They shall be forwarded for review no later than twenty days prior to the Annual Meeting.
 Amendments shall take effect on the following July 1.